-Preliminary estimates for dissociation rate constants were calculated as a function of simulation time for each exit pathway in order to quantify their relative contributions to the overall ligand escape rate constant, as shown in Figure 4.
+pathway to quantify their relative contributions to the overall ligand escape rate constant, as shown in Fig. 4.
 However, the relative contributions of each pathway cannot be clearly distinguished, as their rank order changes over simulation time.
 Note that the probability fluxes, upon which the rates are estimated, are expected to increase with simulation time until they reach steady values.
-Additionally, the present estimates are dominated by only one or two individual WE simulations (figure S1).
+Additionally, these estimates are dominated by only one or two individual WE simulations (Fig. S1).
 Thus, further sampling appears to be required to enable confident distinctions among the pathways.

-The experimental rate constant for benzene dissociation (k{off}) from T4L L99A mutant has been determined (58) by lineshape analysis of protein NMR as $k{off} = 950 \text{ s}^{-1}$.
-The experimental value is close to the rate calculated for the pink and cyan pathways (at 8 ns in figure 4) but lower than the rates estimated for the blue and orange pathways (figure 4).
-Rates calculated here from WE simulations are expected to be higher than the experimental value because a less strict definition of unbound state was used (60% of the ligand maximum SASA, see section 2.2).
+The experimental rate constant for benzene dissociation $(k{off})$ from T4L L99A mutant has been determined (58) by lineshape analysis of protein NMR as $k{off} = 950 \text{ s}^{-1}$ .
+The experimental value is close to the rate calculated for the pink and cyan pathways (at 8 ns in Fig. 4) but lower than the rates estimated for the blue and orange pathways (Fig. 4).
+Rates calculated here from WE simulations are expected to be higher than the experimental value because a less strict definition of unbound state was used (60% of the ligand maximum SASA; see WE Simulations and Rate Estimation).
 The calculated rates should be corrected by the committor probability for full ligand unbinding (equivalent to 100% ligand SASA) from the unbound state defined here (6).

-Figure 4: Average rate constant estimated for each pathway of benzene unbinding from T4L.
-Symbols: blue pathway - circle; orange pathway - triangle; pink pathway - diamond; cyan pathway - square.
-Bars indicate a 90% confidence interval from bootstrapping.
+FIGURE 4 Average rate constant estimated for each pathway of benzene unbinding from T4L.
+Symbols: blue pathway circle; orange pathway triangle; pink pathway diamond; cyan pathway square.
+The bars indicate a 90% confidence interval from bootstrapping.
 The dotted line indicates the experimental rate constant.
 Rates were averaged every 2 ns for 6 WE simulations.
+To see this figure in color, go online.